c-mart/smog/README.md

 - Enable the site: `a2ensite smog`
 - Reload apache: `service apache2 reload`
 - Try browsing to your site, if everything is working the page will load.
-- Log in with test account, username "test@test.com" and password "changeme123".
-The first thing you should do is navigate to Manage Users and change the password. (todo make this more secure by default)
+- Log in with test account, username "test@test.com" and password "changeme123". **The first thing you should do is navigate to Manage Users and change the password for this test account.** Better, create your own account, log in as yourself, and delete the test account. (todo make this more secure by default)
 - Browse to Site Settings, customize the name of your blog and your desired footer line
 - Start blogging

-## Story
-I wrote this in order to learn Python web development and scratch a personal itch for a blogging engine.

 ## Known Issues
-- We're not adequately protecting against CSRF.
-Plan to switch to WTForms.
+We're not adequately protecting against CSRF.
+Plan to switch to WTForms which should solve this.

+smog is not yet recommended for blog admins that don't completely trust their authors (authenticated users) with admin-level site access, for two reasons:
-- Currently no separation of privileges between users.
-Any user can CRUD other user accounts.
-(This isn't a problem if there is only one user or all users trust each other.)
+- There is currently no separation of privileges between users.
+Any authenticated user can CRUD other user accounts.
 - When a user account is disabled, the disabled user is not prevented from doing anything until he or she logs out.

-Until this is fixed, smog is probably not a good choice for folks that want the ability to instantly shut off a given user's access.
+If you will be the only author (authenticated user), or you will only have a handful of trusted users, then rock on.

 ## Dependencies
 All of these should be available from PyPI/pip: